 My research explores the connections between food, the body, health, and identities in contemporary U.S. media and popular culture.
 I’m Assistant Professor of Media Studies at The University of Tulsa and the author of Diners, Dudes and Diets: How Gender and Power Collide in Food Media and Culture (UNC Press, 2020).
 I am co-editor of Food Instagram: Identity, Influence, and Negotiation (University of Illinois Press, 2022) with Zenia Kish.

 I was born in Australia and grew up in the Big Sky Country of Montana.
-Spending a bit over a decade training in classical ballet, I next turned my attention to the study of food, health, and culture.
+After spending a bit more than a decade training in classical ballet, I turned my attention to the study of food, health, and culture.
 That journey started during my undergraduate studies at the University of Oklahoma and continues to this day.

-Since July 2012, this blog has been a place for some of my finished work (like this essay on Montana food culture), as well as lots of projects that are in process or ideas that are just rumbling around in my mind, like why Budweiser’s summer 2016 America rebrand matters or what Star Wars has to do with Edward Hopper’s food paintings.
+Since July 2012, this website has been a place for some of my finished work (like this essay on Montana food culture), as well as projects that are in process or ideas that are just rumbling around in me, like why Budweiser’s summer 2016 America rebrand matters or what Star Wars has to do with Edward Hopper’s food paintings.

 It’s also become a place to share academic learnings and advice, such as how to write a winning statement of purpose, get the most out of academic conferences, get started on Twitter, or publish in food studies journals.

 I also use the blog to reflect upon and share more broadly my own learnings from the conferences and events that I attend, like these write ups from the 2019 Association for the Study of Food and Society Conference, the 2019 Southern Foodways Alliance field trip to Bentonville, and the 2017 Reading Historic Cookbooks seminar taught by Barbara Wheaton at the Radcliffe Institute at Harvard University.